Walsh Bay Wharves Precinct: History

 In 1900 the bubonic plague broke out in The Rocks and other parts of Sydney, causing widespread alarm and the resumption of most of The Rocks and Millers Point by the Government of New South Wales.
 Control of the area passed to the port authority, the Sydney Harbour Trust (later the Maritime Services Board, 1936).
 The Trust's primary commercial aim was to redevelop the wharfage along modern lines.
 However, because of the quantity of housing under its control it became landlord for Millers Point and between 1900 and the 1920s effectively transformed the area into a type of "company town".
 As well as the reconstruction of Walsh Bay, the Trust, together with the Government Housing Board, constructed workers' housing, shops, kindergartens, hotels and warehouses and also refurbished and reconstructed many existing buildings.
 In this way the population which serviced the port was accommodated nearby with all its community facilities.
 By 1930 Millers Point had been reshaped into its present form by the Trust and the area and the nature of its population changed little until the 2010s, apart from a declining component of port workers in the population.

 The Trust's greatest engineering work in Millers Point was the reconstruction of Walsh Bay.
 In doing this they made the second major modification to the landscape since the cutting of quarries above Kent Street and the making of the Argyle Cut in the early 19th century.
 The Engineer-in-Chief of the Trust, H. D. Walsh (after whom the bay was subsequently named), designed and constructed a new system of wharves, stores and associated roads and hydraulic systems to service them.
 A wide service road, Hickson Road, was excavated around the foreshore and the steep topography was used ingeniously to service the wharves at two levels.
 The wharves were technologically advanced for the time.
 They were constructed on a standard modular timber design and incorporated an innovative and successful ratproof seawall.

 Construction of the whole complex took place between 1906 and 1922.
 Wharf 1 was completed in 1913.
 Wharf 2/3 and sheds were completed in 1920-1921.
 Wharf 4 /5 and sheds completed in 1920-1921.
 Wharf 6 /7 and sheds completed in 1918.
 Wharf 8 /9 and sheds completed in 1912.
 The Administrative Block was completed c.
 1912.
-Wharf 10A /10B was completed in 1906-1908 and sheds altered in 1918-1921 but later demolished in 1976.
+Wharf 10A /10B was completed in 1906-1908 and sheds altered in 1918–1921 but later demolished in 1976.

 Superseded by changing shipping technology in the 1970s, the Walsh Bay complex is believed to be the only one of its type surviving in the world.

+The wharves were converted to apartments, theatres, restaurants, cafes and a hotel, and in 2015 the area was designated as an arts precinct.
+Much of the precinct is listed on the New South Wales State Heritage Register.

+In 2026, the NSW Government announced that ferry services would return to Walsh Bay using the existing wharf structure from early 2027.